jimkang/annoy-node/README.md

 Node bindings for [Annoy](https://github.com/spotify/annoy), an efficient Approximate Nearest Neighbors implementation written in C++.

+Version 4.0.0 requires Node 14 or Node 16 and does not yet work on 18.

 Status: Tests pass, including one that loads 3 million vectors, but API coverage is not complete.
 Run on OS X and Linux with Node 8, 10, and 12.
 Not tried on Windows yet.
 Support for Node 6.3 and 4.6 ended at version 2.0.1 of this package.

 All of the [Python API](https://github.com/spotify/annoy#full-python-api) methods are implemented.
 The names are camel cased, JavaScript-style.